azer89/HelloVulkan/README.md

 * glTF mesh/texture loading and rendering.
 * Multisample anti-aliasing (MSAA).
 * Simple __raytracing__ pipeline.
+* __Buffer device address__, shaders can now has direct access to buffers without creating descriptors.
 * Automatic runtime compilation from GLSL to SPIR-V using `glslang`.
 * A a lightweight abstraction layer that encapsulates Vulkan API for rapid prototyping/development.
 * Minor features: skybox, instancing, ImGui, SSBOs, UBOs, and push constants.